-Cliff Rudnick has been with the California Department of Education for over 28 years, serving as the administrator of the instructional resources unit for the last five years.
-Prior to his current position, he also served as the state education technology director from 2008 to 2011.
+Cliff Rudnick has been with the California Department of Education for almost 30 years, serving as the administrator of the instructional resources unit for the last six years.
+Prior to his current position, he also served as the state education technology director from 2008 to 2011, the administrator for Counseling and Student Support, and various other positions.
 Cliff’s teaching experience is at the high school level, specifically ninth grade English.
 He has undergraduate degrees in English and communication studies and an M.Ed. in educational administration from California State University, Sacramento.

 Jackie Bobbett has worked with the Louisiana Department of Education for over 20 years and serves as the supervisor over the Instructional Materials Review process.
 She also serves as the state’s NIMAS coordinator ensuring print versions of core instructional materials are made available in appropriate formats for all students.
 She holds a Ph.D. in K-12 Administration and Supervision from Louisiana State University and a Master of Public Administration from the University of Texas, Tyler.
 She has also been part of the State Instructional Materials Review Association (formerly the National Association of State Textbook Administrators) since 1998.